I'm having night sweats after alcohol - is it a sign of alcohol withdrawal?

 - Constant nausea

 - Drenching sweats

 Severe withdrawals may also lead to seizures as alcohol is a central nervous system (CNS) depressant and abrupt withdrawal can lead to CNS excitability.

-Priory Hospital Woking's Dr Laurence Church advises that “daily drinkers at risk of being physically dependent on alcohol should not suddenly stop drinking, as they will be at risk of withdrawal seizures and delirium tremens.
-They should seek medical advice and support to stop drinking.
+Priory Hospital Woking's Dr Laurence Church (MBChB, MRCPsych, MSc) advises that “daily drinkers at risk of being physically dependent on alcohol should not suddenly stop drinking, as they will be at risk of withdrawal seizures and delirium tremens.
+If wondering how to stop alcohol sweats, seek medical advice and support to stop drinking.
 It is usually safe to gradually reduce consumption according to a tapered regime, but in practice this is very difficult to do as it requires people to fully control and limit their drinking."